yamchips/issue-tracker/Learning-notes.md

 Use a map to store the relationship between Status and name and color.
 This map is created outside of the component so we won't create this map each time we render a component.

 The color attribute is set to a series of strings, so we need to specify its available values in the definition rather than set its type to string.

+### Add loading skeleton

+Install delay library.
+Create a loading.tsx besides page.tsx.
+Next.js will show this loading page when loading.
+Use delay to force a 2 seconds delay.

+Install a react-loading-skeleton library.
+Copy the import from its document.
+Use Skeleton when we need to render data.

+Separate 'New Issue' button as a component and add it to both the page.tsx and loading.tsx file to make sure the layout doesn't change much.